N3cro0o/bachelor-triangulation/SPA/README.md

-"# SPA for RPi 5 communication"
+# SPA for RPi 5 communication